Job duties include but not limited to:

 Must possess experience in the trade; knowledge of ship terminology, blueprint reading, job specifications and manuals.

 Must be able to follow directions and work with limited supervision.
 Must be willing to work with and train subordinates.

 Must comply with Company safety rules and OSHA standards.

 Must be physically and medically qualified to wear required personal protective equipment as prescribed under OSHA standards.

 NOTE: The following description is a GENERAL Overview of this career and not a description of a particular job posting.

-Some previous work-related skill, knowledge, or experience is usually needed, particularly with career-related tools and work in a marine setting.
+Some previous work-related skill, knowledge, or experience is usually required.